 - Firmware Load Check: RSA PKCS#1, v1.5 signature verification of new firmware image is performed before it can be loaded.
 The new firmware is accepted only if the signature is verified.
-This test is run when new firmware is downloaded. - Firmware 800-90 DRBG (CRNGT): Newly generated random number is compared to the previously generated random number.
+This test is run when new firmware is downloaded. - Hardware 800-90 DRBG (CRNGT): Newly generated random number is compared to the previously generated random number.
 Test fails if they are equal.
-This test is run when a random number is generated. - Firmware 800-90 DRBG Entropy (CRNGT): Newly retrieved entropy value is compared to previously retrieved entropy value.
+This test is run when a random number is generated. - Hardware 800-90 DRBG Entropy (CRNGT): Newly retrieved entropy value is compared to previously retrieved entropy value.
 Test fails if they are equal.
 This test is run when entropy is retrieved from entropy pool.

-Health test as described above (the conditional DRBG tests) are run for by all deterministic random bit generation services consistent with section 11.3 NIST SP 800-90A.
-All tests are run in accordance with FIPS 140-2 requirements and described in further detail in the TOEs security policies.
+Health tests as described above (the conditional DRBG tests) are run for by all deterministic random bit generation services consistent with section 11.3 NIST SP 800-90A.
 The self-tests demonstrate the correct operation of the TSF.
-The relevant Seagate FIPS security policies can be found on the Cryptographic Module Validation Program website at: